 The two biggest reasons to be passingly familiar with audio codecs are quality and compatibility.

-While virtually all audio codecs make files smaller than the original source, some codecs achieve this space-saving by destroying some of the audible sound.
-This is known as lossy compression, because of the information that is lost in the process.
+While virtually all audio codecs make files smaller than the original source, some codecs achieve this space-saving by destroying some of the

 MP3 and AAC are the two most popular lossy audio codecs.
 Despite their lossy nature, these codecs can still deliver very high-quality audio.
 But for the most discerning listeners, even a tiny amount of lost information is unacceptable.
 For these folks, only lossless compression will do.